yantra-vinyasa/multi-cluster-configs/README.md

 ### Bootstrap process:

-Configuring a new cluster (e.g. the `dev` cluster) requires executing the following commands.
+Configuring a new cluster (e.g. the `sandbox` cluster) requires executing the following commands.

 **IMPORTANT NOTE ON SECRETS** 🚨